kennedy-ani/JavaScript-Grocery-App/README.md

-# JavaScript Shopping List App
+# JavaScript Shopping List App 🛍

 An small app I built to help create shopping especially groceries.

-Give it a star it you like what you see.
+Give it a ⭐ it you like what you see.

-# Requirements
+# Requirements 💻
 Basic JavaScript Knowledge <br/>
 A Brain to think

-# Features
+# Features 💎
-Creation of multiple lists
+✅ Creation of multiple lists
-Delete lists
+✅ Delete lists
-Add items in the list
+✅ Add items in the list
-Checkout items from the list
+✅ Checkout items from the list
-Delete items from the list
+✅ Delete items from the list

-# Frameworks
+# Frameworks 🛠
 Boostrap 4 for User Interface only

-# Author
+# Author 😎
 Created By Kennedy Kenechukwu